-- 46. The council's Medium-Term Financial Strategy identifies a further £0.537m revenue budget efficiency savings to be realised by 2024/25.
+- 51. The council's Medium-Term Financial Strategy identifies a further £1.178m revenue budget efficiency savings to be realised by 2024/25.
 These savings will come through reduced revenue budgets and additional income generation.
 The council's Corporate Strategy recognises the need to invest in services to deliver these savings.
-These investments will include the following: - 47.
+These investments will include the following: - 52.
 The council has approved a capital budget of £1.1m for investment in its ICT infrastructure.
 Capital investment is necessary to keep pace with the changing demands in technology and enable delivery of the councils Shared Digital Strategy and Workplace Strategy.
-The investment will replace outdated CCTV infrastructure and expand internet connectivity to improve the security of the council's new commercial buildings. - 48.
-The council's ambition is to consolidate its portfolio of offices to reduce costs and improve efficiency across its services.
-There is budget of £1.3m in the capital programme to modernise its operational properties and a further £1.6m for the decarbonisation of the Town Hall.

-- 49. The council's Housing Strategy outlined the council's commitment to improve the quality of housing, to meet the changing needs of our residents and to rebalance the housing market.
+The investment will replace outdated CCTV infrastructure and expand internet connectivity to improve the security of the council's new commercial buildings. - 53.
+Developing the ICT strategy sits alongside other investment by the council in its infrastructure.
+Through the WorkSmart programme the council's ambition is to consolidate its portfolio of offices to reduce costs and improve efficiency across its services.
+To do this the council set aside £1.3m to modernise its customer services centre and improve the efficiency and commercial income of its office portfolio. - 54.
+The council's Housing Strategy outlined the council's commitment to improve the quality of housing, to meet the changing needs of our residents and to rebalance the housing market.
 The council manages a wide portfolio of housing including sheltered accommodation, affordable housing and extra care.
-To build on this success the council has invested a further £2m for the acquisition of affordable residential properties. - 50.
-Leisure Centres the council now manages its leisure centres and is investing in renovating sites to improve the customer experience as well as maximising the commercial income to the council.
-The £600k restoration works at Brinscall Baths are due to commence and further Leisure Centre improvements that are yet to be confirmed have been reprofiled to 2023/24. - 51.
+To build on this success the council continues to invest in affordable housing across the borough. - 55.
+Green agenda £500k has been allocated in the 2022/23 budget to deliver the council's ambition to become carbon neutral by 2030. - 56.
+Leisure Centre the council now manages its leisure centres and is investing in renovating sites to improve the customer experience as well as maximising the commercial income to the council.
+The capital budget includes £1m of CIL funding to enable the council to continue to invest in its leisure services. - 57.
 The investment outlined above emphasises the council's ambition to utilise capital expenditure to drive forward efficiencies as well as commercial opportunities for the benefit of its residents and council tax payers.
 Further opportunities are and will be considered with funding identified to continue this ambition.